jasonacox/tinytuya/server/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/jasonacox/tinytuya)

 The TinyTuya API Server provides a central service to access all your Tuya devices on your network.
-It continually listens for Tuya UDP discovery packets and updates the database of active devices and uses `devices.json` to poll the devices for status or change their state.
+It continually listens for Tuya UDP discovery packets and updates the database of active devices.
+It uses `devices.json` to poll the devices for status or change their state.

 API Functions - The server listens for GET requests on local port 8888: